Insufficiently Tightened Brake Caliper Bolts – 2019-2020 Thor Motor Coach Aria & Venetian Motorhomes

 Subject: Brake Caliper Mounting Bolts

-Models Affected: Specific FreightlinereBay 108SD, 114SD, Argosy, Business Class M2, Cascadia, and Columbia vehicles; Western Star 4700 and 5700 vehicles; FreightlinereBay Custom Chassis S2C, S2G, XB, and XC chassis; and Thomas Built Buses Saf-TLiner C2, EFX, and HDX buses manufactured September 4,2018, through March 29 2019, and equipped with air disc brakes.
+Models Affected: Specific FreightlinereBay logo 108SD, 114SD, Argosy, Business Class M2, Cascadia, and Columbia vehicles; Western Star 4700 and 5700 vehicles; FreightlinereBay logo Custom Chassis S2C, S2G, XB, and XC chassis; and Thomas Built Buses Saf-TLiner C2, EFX, and HDX buses manufactured September 4,2018, through March 29 2019, and equipped with air disc brakes.

 General Information